BackstagecrewIS/devsite/README.md

 A future version could allow users to upvote answers to affect their position in the list

+Better user password options could include the option for special characters.

+A furture version could include a password recovery option using the user's email address.

 **Usability**
 Users are assumed to be accessing the site on a mobile device so the site should adopt a mobile first design.